JappeOS/shadcn_flutter/README.md

 ## Introduction

+> [!IMPORTANT]
+> This is the JappeOS version of `shadcn_flutter`, adapted for JappeOS.
+It contains new widgets and possibly new theming options.
+> The package name is the same so it's easy to maintain and update.

 Welcome to shadcn_flutter, a cohesive UI ecosystem built on the shadcn/ui design system for Flutter applications across mobile, web, and desktop.
 Rather than a one‑to‑one design‑system port, this project focuses on delivering a consistent,